Catherine Parr, Queen of England

 At the age of 17, Catherine married Sir Edward Burgh, who was about four years older than his bride.
 Edward was the eldest son of Thomas Burgh, 1st Baron Burgh, but he was in poor health and predeceased his father, dying just four years after a childless marriage to Catherine.

-Catherine used her friendship with the late Catherine of Aragon to renew her friendship with Catherine’s daughter Mary (later Queen Mary I), and obtained a place in Mary’s household.
+Catherine used her friendship with the late Catherine of Aragon to renew her friendship with Catherine’s daughter Mary (later Queen Mary I) to obtain a place in Mary’s household.
 A widow for the second time, 31-year-old Catherine fell in love with Thomas Seymour, brother of Henry VIII’s late third wife Jane Seymour, and the two hoped to marry.
 However, Henry VIII began to show an interest in Catherine and she felt it was her duty to choose Henry’s proposal of marriage over Thomas Seymour’s.
 Seymour was appointed an ambassador to the Netherlands to get him out of England.

 King Henry VIII in 1542; Credit – Wikipedia